tpgayathritp/Payroll_system/Readme.md

 Payroll Processing System
 --------------------------------------
-FastAPI • Docker • PostgreSQL • Jenkins CI/CD
+FastAPI ,Docker ,PostgreSQL, Jenkins CI/CD

 A complete, production‑style Payroll Processing System built using FastAPI, containerized with Docker, backed by PostgreSQL, and automated using a fully functional Jenkins CI/CD pipeline.
 This project demonstrates backend engineering, DevOps automation, and application design.